Give your feet a break

 Waterproof vs. non-waterproof

 Let's cut to the chase: the idea of a waterproof shoe is a myth.
 It's a lie we've been sold by shoe manufacturers for years.
 There is no such thing as a waterproof hiking shoe or boot.
-All shoes will eventually succumb to water if enough of it is present, and worse, when your waterproof hiking shoes get wet (and I promise they will) they will stay wet.
-GoreTex shoes take a long time to dry, and leather in particular, when soaked through, is heavy; the only option is to hope you can dry them out by a fire, after which they become brittle and unpleasant to walk in.
-You can wax them all you like, but eventually, with enough rain or walking in swamps, they will still get wet, and you will end up with wet feet.
+All shoes will eventually succumb to water if enough of it is present, but worse, when your waterproof hiking shoes get wet (and I promise they will) they will stay wet.
+The lining of supposedly waterproof GoreTex shoes takes a long time to dry, and leather in particular, when soaked through, is heavy; the only option then is to hope you can dry them out by a fire, after which they become brittle and unpleasant to walk in.
+You can wax them all you like, but eventually, with enough rain or walking through marshland, they will still get wet, and you will end up with wet feet.

 Let your feet get wet.